Najee Harris Player Prop Bets for the NFL Playoffs | Pittsburgh vs. Kansas City 1/16/2022

 Matchup vs. Kansas City

-- Harris had 93 rushing yards in his only career matchup against the Chiefs, 28.5 more yards than his over/under in Sunday's game.
+- Harris recorded 93 rushing yards in his single career matchup against the Chiefs, 29.5 more yards than his over/under in Sunday's game.

-- Harris did not have a touchdown run in that game against the Chiefs.
+- Harris did not have a touchdown run in that outing against the Chiefs.

-- The Chiefs have the NFL's 21st-ranked defense against the run, giving up 117.6 yards per game.
+- Allowing 117.6 rushing yards per game, the Chiefs have the 21st-ranked run defense in the NFL.

-- Harris and the Steelers will face off against the NFL's 14th-ranked defense in terms of rushing touchdowns allowed (15).
+- Harris and the Steelers will face off against the NFL's 14th-ranked defense in terms of rushing touchdowns conceded (15).

 Recent Performances

-- In last week's matchup against the Ravens, Harris ran the ball 11 times for 28 yards.
+- Last week against the Ravens, Harris rushed for 28 yards on 11 carries.

 Harris' Pittsburgh Teammates